airbrake/airbrake-ios/README.markdown

 To see a screencast visit [http://guicocoa.com/hoptoad#screencast](http://guicocoa.com/hoptoad#screencast)

+If you have questions or need support please visit the support page at [http://help.hoptoadapp.com/discussions/ios-notifier](http://help.hoptoadapp.com/discussions/ios-notifier)

 ##Notes

 The notifier handles all unhanded exceptions, and a select list of Unix signals: